shkahma/devlabs2019/README.md

 - Once the build is complete, click on "Outputs" window & note down "myEC2TestInstance" value.
 This is the test instance inside the VPC we'll use to test reachabaility.

 ![Instance](tgw-egress-solution/images/diagram5.png)

-#### While you wait ... :

-- Click here to read Jeff Barr's blog about "Use an AWS Transit Gateway to Simplify Your Network Architecture": https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/

 ### Step-3 : Test & Play !